-All campus safety and health policies are located on the web at http://www.methodistcollege. edu/about/policies-and-guidelines/campus-safety.
-In accordance with the Student Right to Know and Campus Security Act of 1990 (20 USC, section 1092), Nebraska Methodist College provides information related to crime statistics and policies concerning campus security to current students, employees and applicants for enrollment and employment.
+All campus safety and health policies are located on the web at www.methodistcollege.edu/about/policies-and-guidelines/campus-safety.
+In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998, formerly the Crime Awareness and Campus Security Act of 1990, Nebraska Methodist College provides information related to crime statistics and policies concerning campus security to current students, employees and applicants for enrollment and employment.

 The Blue Light System enables immediate access to assistance in the event of an emergency.
 There are four blue light stations within the parking lots of the Josie Harper Campus.
 The stations are easily located by finding the blue lights attached to various parking lot lights.